Phone: 704-260-6600 EXT. 41803

 Mrs. Jessica Duncan Schields

-I am very excited to continue my journey in the 2021-2022 year at Cox Mill High School!
-This is my sixth year as a Cox Mill Charger; beforehand I taught at Northwest Cabarrus High School.
+I am very excited to continue my journey in the 2022-2023 year at Cox Mill High School!
+This is my seventh year as a Cox Mill Charger; beforehand I taught at Northwest Cabarrus High School.
 I was born and raised in Charlotte, North Carolina and attended the University of North Carolina at Charlotte where I earned my Bachelors degree in English and secondary education.